earthlab/earthpy/CONTRIBUTING.rst

 Contributing Guidelines
 =======================

-We welcome contributions to EarthPy.
+We welcome contributions to Matplotcheck.
-When contributing, please follow the guidelines below and adhere to the `EarthPy Code of Conduct <code-of-conduct.html>`_.
+When contributing, please follow the guidelines below and adhere to the `Matplotcheck Code of Conduct <code-of-conduct.html>`_.

 At this stage of development, we are developing a set of usable wrapper functions that help make working with earth